Manifest.mf specification

 type | yes | the type of the command, group or executable |

-group | no | the group of your command belongs to, default, command launcher root |
+group | no | the group of your command belongs to.
+Default: Command Launcher root |

-short | yes | a short description of your command, it will be display in auto-complete options |
+short | yes | a short description of your command, it will be displayed in auto-complete options |

 long | no | a long description of your command |

-argsUsage | no | custom the one line usage in help |
+argsUsage | no | customize the one-line usage in help output |

 examples | no | a list of example entries |

-executable | yes for executable | the executable to call when executing your command |
+executable | yes for executable | the executable to call when running your command |

-args | no | the argument list to pass to the executable, command launcher arguments will be appended to the list |
+args | no | the argument list to pass to the executable, Command Launcher arguments will be appended to this list |

-validArgs | no | the static list of options for auto-complete the arguments |
+validArgs | no | the static list of options for auto-completing the arguments |

-validArgsCmd | no | array of string, command to run to get the dynamic auto-complete options for arguments |
+validArgsCmd | no | (array of strings) command to run to get the dynamic auto-complete options for arguments |

 requiredFlags | no | the static list of options for the command flags (deprecated in 1.9) |